 Education in Qatar

-As an expat, if your child doesn’t speak Arabic, the education options are somewhat limited.
+If your child doesn’t speak Arabic, the education options are fewer.
 Overall, the education system in Qatar is divided between public and private schools.
 Government-funded schools, sometimes called Ministry or Independent schools, are overseen by the Supreme Education Council (SEC).
 As long as they meet the basic requirements, they have some autonomy to set curricula.
 Government schools are divided into primary (ages 6-12), preparatory (13-15), and secondary (16-18) education.
 Generally, independent schools are free for Qataris, teach in Arabic, and are very difficult to access for non-Qataris.

 Private schools, on the other hand, have greater diversity.
 All private schools must meet the requirements of the Qatar National School Accreditation (QNSA) but are free to set their own curriculum.
 Some private schools teach in Arabic and nearly mirror the educational guidelines of independent schools; international schools, however, cater almost exclusively to expats.
 Generally, the language of instruction and curricula at international schools varies according to their institutional affiliation.

 Pre-school education in Qatar

 Pre-school is not compulsory in Qatar.
 However, it might be a good idea for your little one to practice socializing with other tots.
-This way, they will also gain the required sensory and mental skills to enter primary school.
+This way, they also gain the sensory and mental skills to enter primary school.

 Options for nurseries (for children aged 0-3) and kindergarten or pre-school (ages 3-5) are plentiful, depending on your needs.
 Thankfully, there are rarely waiting lists to get into schools.
 While you can find international pre-schools of every kind, keep in mind that some may not be regulated, or may not have qualified staff or proper facilities.
 Do your homework and tour potential sites before settling on a final option.
 Also bear in mind that costs can range from between QAR 15,000 and QAR 40,000.